Medellín: Economy

 Aerolínea de Antioquia has its headquarters on the grounds of Enrique Olaya Herrera Airport in Medellín.
 West Caribbean Airways had its headquarters on the grounds of Olaya Herrera Airport.
 ACES Colombia was headquartered in the city.
 Viva Air, a Colombian low-cost airline, has its hub at Rionegro's Airport.

 Gross domestic product

-The Metropolitan Area of Medellín contributes 67% of the total GDP of the Department of Antioquia and 11% of the economy of Colombia.
+The Metropolitan Area of Medellín contributes about 70% of the total GDP of the Department of Antioquia and a bit more than 10% of the economy of Colombia.
 Antioquia is the second-greatest economic region of Colombia.
-By 2005, Antioquia's GDP was more than US$14,700,000,000 and the top exporting province in Colombia.
-The Aburrá Valley is the top economy in the province, and its GDP was $7,800 million.
+By 2005, Antioquia's GDP was more than US$20,600,000,000 and the top exporting province in Colombia.
+The Aburrá Valley is the top economy in the department of Antioquia, and its GDP was US$14,500 million.
 Medellín is the second-largest economic region in Colombia, after Bogotá.

 The 2005 Report of the Economic Colombian Review of Proexport and the International Cooperation Agency of Medellín concluded that Medellín was at the same level of GDP contribution to the national economy as cities like Panama City in Panama, and San José de Costa Rica.